2023 Best Journalism Schools

 Top 25 Top Schools in Journalism

-Our 2023 rankings named Georgetown University the best school in the United States for journalism students.
-Located in the city of Washington, Georgetown is a private not-for-profit school with a very large student population.
+Our analysis found Georgetown University to be the best school for journalism students who want to pursue a degree in the United States.
+Located in the city of Washington, Georgetown is a private not-for-profit college with a fairly large student population.

 You’ll be in good company if you decide to attend University of Wisconsin - Madison.
 It ranked #2 on our 2023 Best Journalism Schools list.
-UW - Madison is a fairly large public school located in the large city of Madison.
+UW - Madison is a very large public school located in the city of Madison.

 The average amount in student loans that journalism majors at UW - Madison take out is $21,500.